BackupTheBerlios/dzchart-svn/utilities/dzPrepBuild/trunk/ReadMe.txt

           --Trademark="%dzVersion.Trademark%"
           --Comments="build on %dzDateTime%"

-(all this goes into one line, I just wrapped it to improve readability)
+(all this must go into one line, I just wrapped it to improve readability)

 The following environment variables can be used (in addition to the ones that are usually set):

 %dzDate% - the current date in ISO format (yyyy-mm-dd)
 %dzTime% - the current time in 24 hour format (hh:mm:ss)
-%dzDateTime% - both, date and time as yyyy-mm-dd hh:mm:ss
+%dzDateTime% - combination of the above (yyyy-mm-dd hh:mm:ss)
 %dzMyDocuments% - the My Documents folder of the current user
 %dzProject% - the project name passed by the --ReadDof / --ReadBdsProj
               or --ReadIni option without extension